PolibaX/ros-interfaces/README.md

 1. **Copy the custom interfaces into the Docker image.**
 2. **Build the custom interfaces inside the Docker container.**
 3. **Source the workspace to make the interfaces available.**

-## TODOs

-- [ ] Specific action interfaces for different tasks called by the puppet with useful parameters